luckyfrappe/efficio/README.md

 ## Testing

 Quality assurance was a continuous part of this project's development lifecycle.
-Throughout the entire build process, I employed a rigorous testing methodology to ensure the optimal performance and user experience of the Fastlane platform.
+Throughout the entire build process, I employed a rigorous testing methodology to ensure the optimal performance and user experience of the FASTLANE platform.

 My primary focus during testing involved: